Gertew/gertew.github.io/pages/about.md

     <img src="/assets/img/WilliamNguyen.jpg" style="float: left; max-width:50%; padding-right: 25px;">

     <div>
-        <h8 style="margin:25px;">I love it when games allow their players to go crazy and explore game mechanics.
+        <h8 style="margin:25px;">I have been playing games since I was a kid.
+I remember having the original Nintendo DS and PSP.
+I was so amazed that these small portable devices were able to let me experience the wonder of video games.
+I have been always interested in games that allow their players to go crazy and explore their game mechanics.
 I am currently a Senior at the University of Utah and currently majoring in Computer Science with Entertainment Arts & Engineering Emphasis.
-I started actively working and programming for games during my Junior year of college.
-I enjoy a wide variety of games as playing more games has led me to breaking down their gameplay mechanics in order to gain a deeper understanding of how they work. </h8>
+I started critically thinking about how games worked and programming games during my Junior year of college.
+I enjoy a wide variety of games as playing different games allows me to see how they approach and solved similar problems.</h8>
     </div>
 </div>